What's new in version 1910 of Configuration Manager current branch

 Configuration Manager is now part of Microsoft Endpoint Manager.

 Microsoft Endpoint Manager is an integrated solution for managing all of your devices.
 Microsoft brings together Configuration Manager and Intune with simplified licensing.
-Continue to leverage your existing Configuration Manager investments, while taking advantage of the power of the Microsoft cloud at your own pace.
+Continue to make use of your existing Configuration Manager investments while you take advantage of the power of the Microsoft cloud at your own pace.

 The following Microsoft management solutions are all now part of the Microsoft Endpoint Manager brand: